aleph2136/newsfloor-agent/README.md

 4. Check that the App Password was generated for "Mail" access, not a different Google service

 **LLM errors in logs:**
 Bedrock model access must be enabled per-region before first use.
-Go to AWS console → Bedrock → Model access and enable all four models used by the pipeline.
+Go to AWS console → Bedrock → Model access and enable all seven models used by the pipeline (Nova Micro, Nova 2 Lite, Nova Pro, Llama 3.3 70B, Llama 4 Scout, Claude Haiku 4.5, Claude Sonnet 4.6).

 **Tests fail after modifying config_data JSON files:**
 Run the manual verification command to catch syntax errors before running the test suite: